-- Systematic identification and assessment of risk. - Allocating appropriate resources to achieve reduction in risk, so far as is reasonable practicable. - Implementation of effective control measures.
+- Systematic identification and assessment of risk. - Allocating appropriate resources to achieve reduction in risk, so far as is reasonably practicable. - Implementation of effective control measures.

 The Health and Safety Executive Approved Code of Practice (L8) requires that an individual should be appointed as being responsible for over-seeing the assessment and on-going management of risks associated with Legionellosis.
-The appointed Responsible Person [Water] is the Head of Estates and Facilities.
+The appointed Responsible Person [Water] is the Head of Facilities Management.